-A Community Foundation is a tax-exempt, nonprofit, autonomous, nonsectarian philanthropic institution supported by the public with the long-term goals of:
+The Community Foundation for Nantucket is a tax-exempt, nonprofit, autonomous, nonsectarian philanthropic institution supported by the public with the long-term goals of:

 - Building permanent, component funds established by many separate donors to carry out their charitable interests;

-- Supporting the broad-based charitable interests and benefitting the residents of a defined geographic area, typically no larger than a state; and
+- Supporting the broad-based charitable interests and benefitting the residents of Nantucket

 - Serving in leadership roles on important community issues.